bitshares/bitshares.github.io-old/_technologies/en/user-issued-assets.md

 ---
 permalink: /technology/user-issued-assets/
 title: User-Issued Assets
-subtitle: Regulation-compatible cryptoasset issuance.
+subtitle: Regulation-compatible cryptoasset issuance
 image: ../images/frontpage/icon-asset-ident.svg
-priority: 5
+priority: 7
 summary: >
     The BitShares platform provides a feature known as "user-issued assets" to help facilitate profitable business models for certain types of services.
 The term refers to a type of custom token registered on the platform, which